Peter Zemmer, “Giatl” – A Unique Pinot Grigio Riserva

 Freshwater fish such as trout from the nearby River Adige will undoubtedly be a great match.
 Giatl also has the power to stand up to white meats such as pork and chicken too.
 A genuinely brilliant partner, however, is a “primavera” style Risotto with asparagus and peas.

-Giatl is stocked in UK by Independent Wine, priced at £24.45
+Giatl is stocked in the UK by Independent Wine, priced at £24.45

 Winery / Weingut Peter Zemmer